nickcarva/nickcarva/README.md

 My name is Nicolas, I'm 18 and from Brazil 🇧🇷.
 I'm passionate about technology since my first experience with it (2018).<br/>
 I've been working as Fullstack Developer and Designer at [Cosmonific](https://www.cosmonific.com), which one I am also co-founder.

-I've worked as Software Developer at Vita's Materiais Médicos e Hospitalares for a year (sep/2020 - aug/2021), a retailer company, from Curitiba - Paraná.

-Currently, I'm workins as Backend Developer at [N3urons](https://www.n3urons.com), a startup from Recife - Pernambuco.
+Currently, I'm working as Backend Developer at [N3urons](https://www.n3urons.com), a startup from Recife - Pernambuco.

 At my repositories, you can find some experiments with a little bit of everything that I've learning in my career until now.